-Neil said: “My father has Parkinson’s and it has caused him to completely lose his mobility.
+“My father has Parkinson’s and it has caused him to completely lose his mobility.
 He was a competitive swimmer and then a swimming coach in his spare time.
 He also used to cycle, ski and windsurf.
 When working in the wine and spirits trade he used to travel across the UK and internationally.

 “This is the hardest challenge I’ve done, previously – and when I was a lot younger! – I have completed other endurance challenges such as the Caledonian Challenge and the Three Peaks hill walks and an Iron Man distance triathlon.
 This will be a real test – even tougher than the earlier challenges.

 “Round the World champion cyclist Mark Beaumont spoke at an Anderson Strathern event last autumn.
 So inspired by Mark’s talk, I decided to give this a go – although I know who to blame if it gets too tough !
 I’ve made it even harder by only signing up for the event in June – giving me 10 weeks to get ready rather than the year that people often have to prepare.
 Although I’m fairly fit, I’ve never done multiple 100 plus mile cycles back to back.
 Yes, I’m getting my excuses in early in case I’m lagging behind the other cyclists!
 Having already received plenty of well wishes and support from my work colleagues also helps keep me motivated.”